jvking/bp-lda/README.md

 --flag_RunningAvg: true to smooth the training process (more stable model)

 --flag_SaveAllModels: true means saving models at different epochs separately, and false means only saving the model at the last epoch

---ExternalEval: external batch file for evaluating AUC etc. (The code will automatically evaluate the test error.
-If you want to evaluate other metrics, then you have to specify the exe/bat file for evaluation.)